-An annuity, also known as a lifetime or fixed-term pension, gives you a guaranteed income for a number of years.
-Or the rest of your life.
+An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

-An annuity is less flexible than an account-based pension, but you can be sure about your future income.
+An annuity is less flexible than an account-based pension, but you have greater certainty about your future income.

 How an annuity works

-You can use your super or savings to buy an annuity from a super fund or life insurance company.
+You can use your super or savings to buy an annuity.

 When you buy an annuity, you choose whether you want the payments to last for: